Skip to main content

 • Async processing: large uploads are staged and processed on the server for reliability.

-• CSV only: the importer accepts .csv files; other formats aren’t supported.
+• CSV only: the importer accepts .csv files.
+Other formats aren’t supported.

 • “CSV file is too large.”